All Episodes

 Any response?

-Anyway, Senator Rampall joins us.
+Oh, anyway, Senator Ram Paul joins us.

-Uh definitely not being forthright or honest.
+Definitely not being forthright or honest.

-Um, you know, these these questions have come up for a long period of time, and you know, people who run for office ought to know better.
+You know, these questions have come up for a long period of time.

-Your your primary residence is very important.
+Your primary residence is very important.

-It's where you can vote, but if you represent a state like I represent Kentucky, I'm in the same house I've been in for the last 26 years, and uh some people do sell and have no property in their state, and I think that's a sad, sad statement.
+But if you represent a state like I represent Kentucky, I'm in the same house I've been in for the last 26 years.

-Uh yeah, I think that might be a bit of a problem.
+Yeah, I think that might be a bit of a problem.

-We'll get into more details and specifics yesterday, uh I mean later in the program, it happened yesterday.
+We'll get into more details and specifics yesterday.

-And my question to you is when did you first notice that Joe Biden was in a significant cognitive decline?
+And my question to you is, when did you first notice that Joe Biden was in a significant cognitive decline?

 I first started calling it out in about August or September of 2019.